nniemeir/Enterprise-Computing-I/Documentation/Deploy.md

 * Clone the project repository by running *git clone https://github.com/nniemeir/Enterprise-Computing-I*

+* Navigate to the directory Scripts/Red Hat/FreeIPA Server

+* Run *chmod +x Pre-Deployment.sh Deploy.sh*, this will ensure that both deployment scripts are executable by the current user.

+* Run the script Pre-Deployment.sh, this will configure network settings and install some necessary packages.
+Reasons for installing these packages are explained (here)[preface.md].

-* Run the script Pre-Deployment.sh.
-After some time, the VM will reboot on its own.
+* After some time, the VM will reboot on its own.

-* On first login to GNOME, open the terminal and run the script Deploy.sh.
+* On first login to GNOME, open the terminal

-GIVE DETAILS ON THIS
+* Navigate to the directory Scripts/Red Hat/FreeIPA Server

+* Run Deploy.sh, this will deploy FreeIPA itself.

 #### RH_Ansible